scramjetorg/transform-hub/bdd/README.md

 ![test1.png](../images/test1.png)

-- to execute a bulk of scenarios, for example from the same feature file, you can simply use the substring of their index like "E2E-001", run the following command:
+- to execute a bulk of scenarios, for example from the same feature file, you can simply use the substring of their index like "E2E-001", and run the following command:

 ```bash
 yarn test:bdd --name="E2E-001"